EstebanDalelR/VimForDummies/README.md

 As a funny quirk of Vim, you are denied exit without editing anything, but you may override it typing :q! in Last Line mode.<br>
 <h2>Part 2</h2>
 <sub>This part is based upon https://www.linux.com/learn/vim-201-intermediate-guide-vim</sub><br>
+<b>Making your life easier</b>
+Vim is, by default, powerful, so word completion is included out of the box (zip?).
+For this in Insert mode just press ctrl+p to match any previous text (ctrl+n for text ahead).<br>
+When typing strings in a repeated way, Vim helps a lot with abbreviations, so rlw can become ReallyLongWord.
+To use this in Last Line mode type :ab rlw ReallyLongWord (to delete it :una rlw).<br>